V-MalM/What-s-the-weather-like/README.md

-# Python API Challenge - What's the Weather Like?
+# What's the Weather Like?

 ## Background